Licensing Guides

 Alaska Plumber Training Programs and Schools

-Apprenticeship: There are many apprenticeships that will satisfy the licensing requirement in Alaska.
-Unions, trade organizations, and the state all offer them.
 Local United Association union chapters are a great place to start your search, because they are considered the gold standard in apprenticeships in the trades.
-The UA Chapters are listed here.
-Each has a slightly different way of doing things.
 You will want to apply to the local chapter where you live.
 Local 367 in Anchorage offers Plumbing, Pipefitting, Welding, and Heating Apprenticeships.
-Each is a five- year program consisting of 10,000 hours.
+Each is a five-year program consisting of 10,000 hours.
 The apprentice is paid while working, with raises of 10% given upon satisfactory completion of 12 months and 2,000 hours of work.
-Classroom and shop training is a mandatory six weeks each year.
-You are not paid while attending class, but if qualified, you can collect unemployment during that time.

-Again, there are other apprenticeships.
-The Associated Builders and Contractors of Alaska offers apprenticeship programs in: Carpentry, Electrical, HVAC, Insulating, Laborer, Pipefitting, Plumbing, Sheet Metal and Sprinkler Fitting.
-You can get more information on this resource and get answers to the most frequently asked questions on the ABC Alaska website.
+The Associated Builders and Contractors of Alaska offers apprenticeship programs in Carpentry, Electrical, HVAC, Insulating, Laborer, Pipefitting, Plumbing, Gasfitting, Sheet Metal and Sprinkler Fitting.
+You can get more information on the ABC Alaska website.

 The Alaska Workforce Investment board website has information for job seekers as well as employers and veterans to help apprentices find openings and help employers find apprentices.
 The site includes a list of current registered apprenticeship programs specifically for the construction trades through the Alaska Apprenticeship Training Coordinators Association, which offers training programs for boilermakers, plumbers/fitters, sheetmetal workers, and more.

-All of the plumbing exams required by the state of Alaska are given by appointment only.
-You will need to call the Mechanical Inspection office to schedule testing in Anchorage, Fairbanks or Juneau.
+All of the plumber exams required by the state of Alaska are given by appointment only.
+You’ll need to call the Mechanical Inspection office to schedule testing in Anchorage, Fairbanks or Juneau.

 A government-issued picture ID must be presented at the time of testing.
 There is a four-hour maximum time limit on all exams.
 A score of at least 70 percent is required for passing.
 If a passing score is not obtained, you must wait 30 days from the date of your last exam before retesting.
 Exams are graded in Anchorage.